wso2/docs-choreo-dev/en/docs/observability/perform-root-cause-analysis.md

 We refer to a horizontal section of the graph for a particular period as the **bin**.
 A bin consists of the following.

 - **Start time and end time** - Denoted by the dotted lines separating each bin.
 - **Logs** - Any logs that appeared during the bin's time range are listed on the logs column, along with the timestamp the logs started to appear and the log count for each log.
 The logs are listed according to precedence.
-The error logs will be listed first, followed by the info logs.
+The error logs are listed first, followed by the info logs.
 Each bin shows a maximum of five log entries sorted based on the log count.
 - **Error** - Number of HTTP errors occurred at the selected time.
 - **TP** - Throughput of the requests at the selected time (req/s).
 - **Latency** - Latency of the request at the selected time (ms).